Deploy Software Quickly with PDQ Deploy

 Yes, so long as you are current with your subscription you will have continued access to updates and support.
 Subscriptions are annual.
 If you decide to cancel your subscription you will continue to have access to Pro and Enterprise mode features, however you will not have access to the Package Library, updates to PDQ, or support.

-No. As a trial user you will have access to some very common apps (like Adobe Flash) but full access requires a paid Pro or Enterprise mode license.
+As a trial user you will have access to your choice of three apps, but full access requires a paid Pro or Enterprise mode license.

 There are a bunch of ways that you can choose which computers that you push installs to.